viniciuschiele/central/README.rst

 ********************************************
-configd
+Central
 ********************************************
-configd is a configuration library for Python inspirited by `Netflix Archaius <https://github.com/Netflix/archaius>`_ that provides APIs to access and utilize properties that can change dynamically at runtime.
+Central is a configuration library for Python inspirited by `Netflix Archaius <https://github.com/Netflix/archaius>`_ that provides APIs to access and utilize properties that can change dynamically at runtime.

 |Coverage| |Travis|